ManalAbdulqawi/SmartHomeAutomation/README.md

 ### Hardware

-Hue candle light bulb
+* Hue candle light bulb
-Hue bridge
+* Hue bridge
-Hue sensor
+* Hue sensor

 ### Database

-TThe Device_Registry_Service directory contains:
+The Device_Registry_Service directory contains:

 * light.device.js, sensor.device.js, triggered.event.js, and connected.device.js to create Mongoose schema
 * index.js to manage inserting, deleting, updating, and retrieving data about lights, sensors, the devices connected to the automation system, and information about the triggered events.